- Herbaceous perennial that grows up to 1m in height

 - Grows aggressively, outcompeting native vegetation

-- Its height and density allow it to cover other species in shade, preventing photosynthesis
+- Its height and density allow it to cover other species in the shade, preventing photosynthesis

 - Outcompetes forage available to wildlife and is not palatable to them